kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

  As you can see in the example the finger *id* doesn’t map directly to the node *id*, it is used as an approximation of the location of an *id* we are looking for.
 When a node receives a request to find a specific *id*, it checks the finger table to see which finger *id* is closest to the requested *id* but still lower than it.
 The node then sends the request to the other node in the network that is responsible for that finger *id*, as listed in the finger table.

-Here is a visualization of the process of finding the node responsible for *id* `20` in our example ring, using a lookup from node `N40`:
+Here is a visualization of the process of finding the node responsible for *id* `20` in our example *ring*, using a lookup from node `N40`:

 ![lookup.png](./images/lookup.png)

 ### Joining

-When a node joins the Chord ring, it first needs to find its place in the network and notify its immediate `successor` about itself.
+When a node joins the *Chord ring*, it first needs to find its place in the network and notify its immediate `successor` about itself.
 Immediate `successor` is the node that is responsible for the next id after the joining node.

-`predecessor` is a node that is previous node in the ring.
+`predecessor` is a node that is previous node in the *ring*.
 It is used to maintain the correct relationships between nodes in the network.

-The `stabilize` job is responsible for ensuring that each node knows the correct successor and predecessor nodes in the Chord ring.
+The `stabilize` job is responsible for ensuring that each node knows the correct successor and predecessor nodes in the *Chord ring*.
 It does this by checking if the current successor node has a predecessor that is closer to the current node than the current successor node itself.
 If this is the case, the current node updates its successor to the new node.
 Additionally, the stabilize job also checks if the current predecessor node is still alive by sending a ping message to it.
 If there is no response, the current node updates its predecessor to the new node.

-In summary, the `stabilize` job is responsible for maintaining the correct relationships between nodes in the Chord ring and ensuring that the network is in sync.
+In summary, the `stabilize` job is responsible for maintaining the correct relationships between nodes in the *Chord ring* and ensuring that the network is in sync.

 ### Consistent hashing